JeromeDane/front-end-code-challenge/README.md

 I am more of a coder than a graphic designer, so I focused on functionality over aesthetics.
 I personally prefer the "Google aesthetic", featuring flat, simple UI elements that put content and usability first.
-I chose to emulate much of the existing Room Key color scheme and layout in order to see how if might be modified for a responsive interface.
+I chose to emulate much of the existing [Room Key](http://roomkey.com) color scheme and layout in order to see how it could be adapted to a responsive design.

 ## User Interface

-At the risk of preaching to the choir, the massive increase in the use of phones, tablets, and other mobile devices means that users are viewing sites on a wide range of screen sizes.
-The user interface for this project is designed to adapt to any size screen in order to provide the best possible user experience.
-This is an area in which I would greatly like to contribute.
+The massive increase in use of phones, tablets, and other mobile devices means that users are viewing sites on a wide variety of screen sizes.
+The user interface for this project is designed to adapt to any size screen in order to provide an optimal user experience.
+This is an area in which I hope to be able to contribute.

 [Chrome](https://www.google.com/chrome/) provides an excellent [device preview mode](https://developer.chrome.com/devtools/docs/device-mode), allowing you to easily re-render the interface as it would be displayed on a variety of mobile devices.

-### Search
+### Search UI

-The search interface is the primary point of interaction.
+The search interface is the primary point of interaction within the application.
 Users are prompted to enter a city or zipcode for their destination, as well as check-in/check-out dates and a maximum distance within which to find hotels.

 The interface will make a location search request to the back end API after a short delay from the most recent key-press.
 A small loading indicator in the right portion of the search input lets users know that data is being loading.
-Once available, matching locations are displayed in a drop-down.
-The desired location can then be selected by clicking/tapping or using the arrow keys on the keyboard and then pressing enter.
+Matching locations are displayed in a drop-down, and the desired location can then be selected by clicking/tapping or using the arrow keys on the keyboard and pressing enter.
+An error message is displayed if the user attempts to perform a search without first selecting a valid location.

 The check-in and check-out fields are pre-populated with the current and following days for convenience.
 These can be changed by clicking/tapping on either date and selecting a new date from the pop-up calendars.
 The interface prevents users from selecting a check-out date before their check-in date, and vice-versa.
+The number of nights the user will stay is displayed next to the check-out field.

-Filters are made availible to further limit and refine the resulting hotels.
-Hhotel preview cards are rendered in a [Pinterest](https://www.pinterest.com/) like, stacking layout using the [Masonry](http://masonry.desandro.com/) library.
-The display of hotel preview cards is automatically updated as filters are applied.
+Filters are available to further limit and refine search results.
+Hotel preview cards are rendered in a [Pinterest](https://www.pinterest.com/) like, stacking layout using the [Masonry](http://masonry.desandro.com/) library.
+The hotel preview cards are automatically updated as filters are applied.

 ##### Search displayed on a desktop computer